By Lee Foster

 The state also experiences bright winter sun and fairly dependable good weather.
 Sunscreen and sunglasses or goggles are essential.
-Good weather isn’t always the case in other venues, by comparison.
+We had a good time trying things on in the shop, if I could, I’d wear infrared goggles down the slopes, they are so fun!
+Good weather isn’t always the case in other states, by comparison.
 Alyeska in Alaska would be a much more attractive ski destination if its weather were more inviting.

 Colorado has the mountains, of course, including 54 peaks exceeding 14,000 feet in elevation.
 The extent of the Colorado mountain ranges is awesome.
 There are 25 major resorts in the Colorado Ski Country Association, stretching from Winter Park near Denver to Telluride, way out in the western part of the state.
 That leaves a lot of peaks in between, including the highest lift-served terrain in the U.S. The honor falls to Arapahoe Basin’s Upper East Wall, at 13,050 feet.